drone1/alt/README.md

 Please submit an issue if it causes you any trouble.

-## Rules
+## Translation rules
-Translation will occur for a given target language & key if any of the following are true:
+When does ALT translate a given source string?
+Translation will occur for a given target language & reference key/value if any of the following are true:
+* The output file does not exist
+* The output file is missing the reference key
-* The reference value was modified and translation has not yet occurred for the given language/key
+* The reference value was modified
-* If a context value for the given target language/key is found and has been modified.
+* A context value for the given target language/key is found and has been modified.
+* `-f` or `--force` are specified
-* The `--force` flag is used
+* The cache file (`.localization.cache.json`) is not present

 Translation will _not_ occur if `alt` detects that the given value in the target language file has been manually modified.
 If you modify an output value manually and want it to be re-translated later, you can just delete that key/value pair from the given file.